Blackboard courses created by SITS are attached to Blackboard’s Institutional Hierarchy.

 - Click the Course ID to enter the course

-If you require access to a module and you can’t find it, email email@example.com.
+If you require access to a Blackboard course and you can’t find it, email firstname.lastname@example.org.

 Enrol on a course

-Having found the course and clicked on the course ID, you may need to enrol onto it (eg to create a Turnitin assignment), post an announcement, etc.
+- Having found the course and clicked on the course ID, you will need to enrol yourself onto it.

 - When you agree to the confirmation, you will be enrolled on the course as an instructor.

 When enrolled on the course, you will receive announcements sent as emails by the instructor(s).
 You can create a rule in Outlook to reduce the noise – either move them to a folder (so you can scan through them at a later date), or automatically mark them as read.